DenysSoldatenko/Projects/README.md

 # Projects Repository
 This collection hosts a diverse set of projects, each focusing on distinct aspects of application development.
-Below is a snapshot of each project, highlighting its unique features and purpose:
+Below is a snapshot of each project, highlighting its unique features and purposes:

-## 1. Spring Boot HATEOAS CRUD API — AccountApi
+## API

+### 1. HATEOAS-Compliant Account Management API - API_Account Project
-Explore a Spring Boot REST API implementing HATEOAS principles, offering CRUD operations for account management.
-The inclusion of hypermedia links enhances the navigation experience within the API.
-Derived from the "Spring Boot REST API CRUD with HATEOAS Tutorial" on YouTube.
+Explore a Spring Boot REST API that implements HATEOAS principles, offering CRUD operations for account management.
+The integration of hypermedia links enhances navigation within the API, creating a user-friendly and efficient experience.

+### 2. Comprehensive Job Posting Platform - API_JobListing Project
+Embark on a comprehensive job posting platform built with Spring Boot, MongoDB, and React.
+This project emphasizes a seamless user experience for both job seekers and employers, encapsulating essential technical details and features.

+### 3. Pastebin-like Backend API - API_Paste Project
+Engage in designing and implementing a backend REST API reminiscent of pastebin.com.
+Users can create and share "pastes" with customizable expiration times and access restrictions, enhancing collaboration and content control while ensuring data privacy.

+### 4. Student Management API - API_Student Project
+Discover a RESTful API built with Spring Boot and MongoDB, simplifying data querying through Spring Boot's Query Methods feature.
+Inspired by the "Spring Boot Tutorial — Build a REST API with MongoDB," this project focuses on efficient data retrieval.

+## Kafka

+### 1. Kafka Messaging Demo Service API - Kafka_Demo Project
+This repository features a straightforward REST API designed for publishing messages to Kafka topics.
+It offers two controllers: one for sending structured messages in JSON format, ideal for detailed product data integration, and another for publishing plain text messages directly in the request body for quick publication.

+## Security

-## 2. Java User Registration and Email Verification Backend
+### 1. Secure User Registration and Email Verification API - Security_EmailVerification Project
 Dive into a Java backend system designed for user registration, role management, secure endpoints, and email verification.
-Leveraging Spring Security, Postgres database driver, and Java Mail, this project ensures a robust and secure user management system.
+Leveraging Spring Security, PostgreSQL, and Java Mail, this project ensures a robust and secure user management system.

-## 3. JobListing Project
-Embark on a comprehensive job posting platform built with Spring Boot, MongoDB, and React.
-The README encapsulates technical details and features covered in the tutorial "Java Spring Boot MongoDB Full Project."

-## 4. Spring Security REST API with JWT Token Authentication
-Discover a repository focusing on creating a secure Spring Security REST API utilizing JWT for authentication and authorization.
-Based on the concepts from the YouTube video "Creating a Spring Security REST API with JWT Token," it covers essential aspects of API security.

-## 5. Spring JwtAuthSecuritySystem
+### 2. JWT-Based Authentication System - Security_JWT_Auth_1 Project
-Experience a minimalistic authentication and authorization system using Spring Framework and JSON Web Tokens (JWT).
-Uncover endpoints for user registration and authentication, providing a foundation for securing access to protected resources.
+Experience a minimalistic authentication and authorization system using the Spring Framework and JSON Web Tokens (JWT).
+This project provides endpoints for user registration and authentication, laying a solid foundation for securing access to protected resources.

-## 6. Creating a backend for the server — PasteApi
-Engage in the design and implementation of a backend (REST API) resembling pastebin.com.
-Users can create and share "paste" with customizable expiration times and access restrictions, enhancing collaboration and content control.

-## 7. Spring Boot Security System project
+### 3. Spring Boot JWT Security Implementation - Security_JWT_Auth_2 Project
-Delve into a Spring Boot application security tutorial, focusing on securing REST APIs through basic authentication and JWT token authentication.
-The tutorial guides you through creating a secure REST API with a custom security filter chain.
+Delve into a Spring Boot application security tutorial focused on securing REST APIs through basic authentication and JWT token authentication.
+This project guides you in creating a secure REST API with a custom security filter chain, reinforcing best practices in API security.

-## 8. Spring Boot MongoDB REST API Tutorial
-Explore a RESTful API built with Spring Boot and MongoDB, simplifying the process of querying MongoDB through Spring Boot's Query Methods feature.
-Inspired by the "Spring Boot Tutorial — Build a Rest Api with MongoDB" video, this project emphasizes efficient data retrieval.
+### 4. JWT-Enhanced Security for Spring APIs - Security_JWT_Auth_3 Project
+Discover a repository dedicated to creating a secure Spring Security REST API utilizing JWT for authentication and authorization.
+This project addresses essential aspects of API security, ensuring that only authorized users can access sensitive resources.